 The board must have the inmate’s name AND some other form of identifying information such as the date of birth or the inmate/institution number to make certain the letter is placed in the correct individual’s file.

 If you do not know the person’s inmate number or the institution where they are currently incarcerated, you may find this information on the Department of Corrections website INMATE LOCATOR

 .
 This site will provide both the inmate/institution number and the state correctional facility where they are housed for you to use in your letter.
 Below is an example of a possible letter about an inmate:

 To Whom It May Concern:

-[ Insert the text of what you want the Board to know about the offender here. ]
+[ Insert the text of what you want the board to know about the inmate here. ]

 Your First and Last Name